 In the Primary Years Programme (PYP), science is viewed as the exploration of the biological, chemical and physical aspects of the natural world, and the relationships between them.
-Our understanding of science is constantly changing and evolving.
 The inclusion of science within the PYP leads learners to an appreciation and awareness of the world as it is viewed from a scientific perspective.
 It encourages curiosity and ingenuity and enables the student to develop an understanding of the world.
 Reflection on scientific knowledge also helps students to develop a sense of responsibility regarding the impact of their actions on themselves, others and their world.